kubernetes/website/content/en/docs/setup/production-environment/windows/user-guide-windows-nodes.md

 ![alt_text](../kubecluster.ps1-join.gif "KubeCluster.ps1 join output")

 {{< note >}}
- Should the script fail during the bootstrap or joining procedure for whatever reason, consecutive join attempts should be done in a fresh Powershell window.
+Should the script fail during the bootstrap or joining procedure for whatever reason, start a new PowerShell session before starting each consecutive join attempt.
 {{< /note >}}

 This step will perform the following actions: